concrete5cojp/concrete5-Coding-Guideline/readme.md

 These page type handles are used for Body Wrapper Class in concrete5.
 So we recommend that you determine the following Page Type list before start coding.

-Name | Hangle | Page Template used
+Name | Handle | Page Template used
 --- | --- | ---
 pt0_0 Home | pt0_0_top | p0_0_top
 pt0_1_1 A Deaprtment Top | pt0_0_1_top_XX_dept | p0_0_top_dept